khigashi/ULID/README.md

 - **decodePart:** This function decodes a part of a ULID (either the timestamp or the random value) into an integer.

+- **isValid:** This function checks if it is a valid ULID by checking its length and the presence of only valid characters in the base-32 encoding scheme.

 These functions can be used to generate unique identifiers that can be used to identify resources in a distributed system.